Child Custody Lawyers Edmonton and Leduc

 Shared Parenting

 In a shared parenting arrangement, the child spends roughly equal parenting time with both parents.
-It’s a common approach for parents seeking a balanced, cooperative plan that reflects joint involvement in the child’s daily life.
+It’s a common approach for parents seeking a balanced and cooperative plan that reflects joint involvement in the child’s daily life.

 Split Custody